YannEvilTwin/E-commerce/README.md

 - See the items in the cart and their total price.
 Delete products individually or empty it.
 - Buy products at the end of the purchase or modify the purchase to add other products before finalizing.
 - The stock will be reduced once the purchase is completed.
+- If there is no stock of the product, it cannot be added to the cart.